Skip to main content

 • “Added systems like active items and aspects both transform and recontextualize a god's kit to provide slightly altered effects, adding so much player expression, replay value, and raising the skill ceiling massively while doing very little to the floor.”

-• “I had hoped that you would at least play against others on your level, but there were only 2 out of 20 games that were playable at my level.”
+• “I had hoped that you would at least play against others on your level but there were only 2 out of 20 games that were playable on my level.”

-• “4-5 years ago, almost all gods felt good to play and were playable, but now it feels like only the gods that are currently being favored by Hi-Rez are playable.”
+• “4-5 years ago, almost all gods felt good to play and playable, now it feels like only the gods that are currently being blessed by Hi-Rez at the moment are playable.”

 • atmosphere